for Veterans and the Public

 How do clinical trials work?

 Before you start a clinical trial, you will go through a screening process.
 This is to make sure that it is safe for you to start taking the medicine.
-The staff will ask you about your health history, and you may have a blood test, urine test, or others (such as a physical exam or a heart test).
+The staff will ask you about your health history, and you may go through an evaluation process including blood tests, urine tests, physical exam, etc.

 Who can join a clinical trial?

 There are many types of clinical trials.
 For example, some trials are for people who have never been on anti-HIV medicines, others are for people whose treatment isn't working and who need a new medication.
-Not everyone can join a trial, though.
+Not everyone can join a trial.
 Most clinical trials have eligibility criteria.
-These are rules about who can participate, based on health, age, and maybe other things.
+These are rules about who can participate, based on things like health and age.
 For example, some trials take only people who have a particular viral load or CD4 count.
-Usually, you can't participate in a clinical trial if you have any conditions are using medicines that might make it hard to measure how well the test treatment is working.
+Usually, you can't participate in a clinical trial if you have any other conditions or are using medicines that might make it hard to measure how well the test treatment is working.
 You also cannot participate if the test treatment might harm you.

 If you do qualify for a trial and decide to participate, you should be willing to follow the guidelines of the study.